kjtheron/Invasion_Dynamics/README.md

 # Invasion_Dynamics
 Grasshopper and vegetation data with accompanying code used in "Mapping an alien invasive shrub within conservation corridors using super-resolution satellite imagery" manuscript.
+PlanetScope imagery can be ordered from Planet Labs (https://www.planet.com/explorer/).
+Sentinel 2 image can be downloaded from Copernicus Open Access Hub (https://scihub.copernicus.eu/dhus).
+The 5 m resolution DEM can be ordered from GeoSmart space (https://geosmart.space/).